aumshah/Neural-Network-From-Scratch/README.md

 <ul>
   <li>The Neural Network has a somewhat hard time with datasets larger than 20.
 (This can be fixed by lowering the learning rate)</li>
-  <li>The Neural Network does not have a bias yet which means it cannot accurately fit data points with a y intercept.
+  <li>The Neural Network requires a lot of epochs to accurately calculate the y intercept</li>
 <ul>